 Deeper ablative (some outer layers of skin are removed) laser treatments may require local anesthetic injections or intravenous sedation to keep a patient comfortable.
 Examples of ablative lasers are CO2 lasers and Erbium YAG lasers.

 Some non-ablative laser treatments (the laser passes through the skin without removing layers) cause little-to-no pain and require only a topical numbing cream to offset discomfort.
 Non-ablative lasers include pulsed-dye, ND: Yag, and Alexandrite lasers.
 Following the procedure, some degree of tenderness in the treatment area can be expected.
 Your provider will recommend safe ways to control discomfort after laser resurfacing when necessary.

 3. Having darker skin does not necessarily preclude you from laser resurfacing

 A common misconception is that laser resurfacing is only safe for light skin types.
 While it is true that certain lasers pose a higher risk for cell damage or discoloration in darker skin, there are safe and effective resurfacing options.
-For lighter-toned African American, Hispanic or Asian skin tones, Erbium lasers can sometimes be a good option, posing less risk for discoloration.
+For lighter-toned African American, Hispanic or Asian skin tones, Erbium laser resurfacing can sometimes be a good option, posing less risk for discoloration.
 Patients with darker brown or black skin may need to consider other skin resurfacing options, such as radio-frequency treatments or microneedling.